YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/04_composite_mojits.rst

       }, '0.0.1', {requires: ['mojito','mojito-composite-addon']});

 #.
-In the template of the composite mojit, we can use the ``child`` instance names in
+In the template ``mojits/PageLayout/views/index.hb.html``, we can use the ``child``
-   Handlebars expressions to attach the content of the rendered children to the
+   instance names in Handlebars expressions to attach the content of the rendered children to the template:
-   template:

    .. code-block:: html